opotonniee/js-config/README.md

 ## Features

-- Supported settings types: text, numeric, boolean, enumeration (list of allowed values)
+- Supported settings types: text, numeric, boolean, and list (single and multiple choices)
 - Each setting has:
   - A name
   - A type, with associated allowed values